D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/DataTransmission.md

 - Attributes:
   - NumberOfRepeaters
     - Type: int
-    - Description:
+    - Description: The number of repeaters between the source of the signal and the receiver.
   - DistanceBetweenRepeaters
     - Type: double
-    - Description:
+    - Description: The average distance between two repeaters.
+The physical quantity is Length and the unit is metre.
   - AverageDelayByRepeater
     - Type: double
-    - Description:
+    - Description: The average delay caused by each repeater.
+The physical quantity is Time and the unit is second.
 - Specialization:
 - Description: Technology used for transferring the data from its main origin.
 - Examples: